This post may contain affiliate links. Read the full disclosure here

 Now I just need to decide which one I want to do more of.
 On the whole I think I prefer the mexican newspaper/gold leaf one.
 What about you?

-If you liked it – Pin it!
+If you liked it – Pin it to your DIY Decor or Upcycling Board!